-The DHR constituted a panel consisting of experts in the academic fields of Finance, Banking, Business administration, Islamic Finance, Accounting and in higher education who have experience of external programme quality reviews.
+The DHR constituted a panel consisting of experts in the academic fields of Accounting, Finance, Banking, Business Studies and Islamic Finance and in higher education who have experience of external programme quality reviews.
 The Panel comprised four reviewers.

-This Report provides an account of the review process and the findings of the Panel for the Diploma in Banking and Finance leading to BSc in Banking and Finance or BSc in Business Administration and Finance offered at Bangor University based on:
+This Report provides an account of the review process and the findings of the panel for the Diploma in Accounting and Finance that leads to BSc in Accounting and Finance offered at Bangor University based on: